 Today academia considers astrology a pseudoscience.

-Whereas, in a past era, scholars saw it as field of study.
+Whereas, in a past era, scholars saw it as a field of study.
 And, it formed a basis for modern astronomy.

 One historic ‘astrologer’, Galileo Galilei (1564 – 1642), considered a founder of modern physics, is referred to as an astronomer.
 But, his ground-breaking discoveries about the universe came forward at a time before astronomy was a defined field of study.